univention/univention-corporate-server/doc/release-notes/index.rst

 ====================

-When you operate multiple instances of the :program:`AD Connector` as described in :ref:`ad-multiple`, you need to adjust the mapping configuration and ensure Python 3.7 compatibility before the update. :uv:kb:`17754` describes the steps.
+When you operate multiple instances of the :program:`AD Connector` as described in :ref:`uv-ext-windows:ad-multiple`, you need to adjust the mapping configuration and ensure Python 3.7 compatibility before the update. :uv:kb:`17754` describes the steps.

 .. _relnotes-sufficient-disc-space: